filipmihal/contact-scraper-v2/contact-scraper-v2/README.md

 ## Project description

-Building a contact scraper is pretty straight-forward.
+Building a contact scraper is pretty straightforward.
 Using regex, one can get any kind of contact he desires.
-Contact Scraper V2 mtaches those contacts to an actual entity.
+Contact Scraper V2 matches those contacts to an actual entity.
 It builds contact objects which represent a company or a person on a given website.

 ## Progress

-## 1. Clarify new structure of contact objects
+## 1. Clarify a new structure of contact objects

-We decided to add additional data units to our contact object like address, contact type and contact name.
+We decided to add additional data units to our contact objects like address, contact type and contact name.
 We agreed on a nested structure of contact objects.

 Structure: